alaniszhao/18755-Final-Project/README.md

 This project contains multiple large files.
 We used Git LFS to manage them.

+We used AI assistance for general guidance on how to use certain Python libraries, specifically NetworkX and matplotlib.
+This included clarifying function usage, typical workflows, and common patterns for graph processing and visualization.
+All core design decisions, implementation, and analysis were completed by us.

 project_aazhao:
 This folder contains the code written by Alanis Zhao for the project.